Robo-Arena-Team-2-Uni-Tuebingen/Roboarena-Team-2/README.md

 - this was done to implement smoother transitions and make the map look cleaner
 - to accomodate for the increased tile size (16x16 vs 10x10) the size of the arena has been decreased from 100x100 to 60x60 tiles

-The three mainfiles of the Open RPG Fantasy Tileset
+The three mainfiles of the Open RPG Fantasy Tileset:

 ![dungeon](https://github.com/Robo-Arena-Team-2-Uni-Tuebingen/Roboarena-Team-2/assets/67464857/7950e1b6-d208-4c10-868a-346f213bfa9f)
 ![exterior](https://github.com/Robo-Arena-Team-2-Uni-Tuebingen/Roboarena-Team-2/assets/67464857/801c9fe1-9851-40a4-96ec-72393077386b)
 ![interior](https://github.com/Robo-Arena-Team-2-Uni-Tuebingen/Roboarena-Team-2/assets/67464857/af8540c2-cd2e-4538-b879-97095a522487)

-Initializing and new helper functions
+Initializing and new helper functions:

 ![grafik](https://github.com/Robo-Arena-Team-2-Uni-Tuebingen/Roboarena-Team-2/assets/67464857/b0c5c7ec-e92d-48ca-8b62-19a0d9a6b139)
 - Images are loaded into dungeon, exterior and interior
 - `getTileRect` cuts a single tile out of the bigger images